 1. Form committee (start previous semester).
 File Form G. However, the committee may want to see a proposal before they agree to serve on your committee.

 You can see the concerted effort it will take to finish by December.
 Start at a least a year in advance of when you want to graduate.
-If any of this takes longer, than plan on three semesters.
+If this takes longer, plan on three semesters.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,